 Location: Side Alley between Peranakan Museum and Substation

 This SpeakCryptic work high up on the wall from 2019 is called Sing Along If You Know The Words and based on the idea of a mosh pit.
-It’s done in his signature black and white style (Like his piece in Little India).
+It’s done in his signature black and white style.

 Location: Side alley (lower walls)